 First-year applicants coming directly from high school who do not meet the admission requirements because of challenging situation or circumstances may be considered for admission by special appeal.
 If unusual circumstances exist, the student should first complete the regular application process.
-Then, if the student is denied admission to the University, he or she should write a letter of appeal to the Director of Admissions.
-This letter should outline the circumstance and be supported by appropriate documentation and two letters of recommendation from high school faculty.
+Then, if the student is denied admission to the University, they should submit the following:

 Transfer Student Admission

 Preparation for Transfer to WSU

 Minnesota’s community and technical colleges, and universities are working to make transfer easier.
 Students can help by planning ahead, asking questions, and using pathways created by transfer agreements.
 Students who are enrolled in a college or university should first discuss their plans with a campus transfer specialist on their own campus.
 Whether currently enrolled in school or not, a student considering transferring to WSU should contact the WSU Office of Admissions and consult the Minnesota Transfer website.
 The student may request the following materials and information:

 - Information about admission criteria and materials required for admission (e.g., transcripts, test scores).
 Note that some majors have limited enrollments or their own special requirements such as a higher grade point average.

 - Information about financial aid (how to apply and by what date)